 In this section, we evaluate the effectiveness of LoPD in determining non-plagiarism cases.
 In the first part of this evaluation, we evaluate different programs that have the same purpose and are supposed to generate the same output when given the same input, but there may exist some inputs that cause two programs to generate different outputs, due to either implementation errors or functional extension.
-The first three lines in Table IV are such program pairs.
+The first three lines in Table VI are such program pairs.

 Instead of terminating the detection process as long as we find a true path deviation, we repeat 30 iterations and count the number of path deviations we discover for each program pair.
-The results are shown in Figure 5.
-The x-axis are different program pairs, whose IDs are the same as in Table IV.
-The bars indicate the count of true path deviations LoPD finds within $N\ (N=5,10,20,30)$ iterations.
+The results are shown in Fig. 7.
+The x-axis are different program pairs, whose IDs are the same as in Table VI.
+The bars indicate the count of true path deviations LoPD finds within N (N = 5, 10, 20, 30) iterations.
 The red line shows the number of iterations when LoPD find the first true path deviation.

-Thttpd and mini_httpd are two HTTP servers.
-If their settings are the same, both of them should give the same response when receiving the same request.
+Thttpd and mini\httpd are two tiny HTTP servers developed by ACME Labs.
+Both of them implement all the basic features of an HTTP server.
+If their settings are the same, thttpd and mini\httpd should give the same response when receiving the same request.
 The first path deviation happens in the 3rd iteration.
 We find total 21 true path deviations within 30 iterations.
 The deviations are caused because one of the programs does not follow the HTTP protocol specifications and has bugs in its implementation.
-A path deviation example is shown in Figure 6.
-When given request x, both of them normally response "200 \circ k".
-Based
+A path deviation example is shown in Fig. 8.
+When given request x, both of them normally response "200 Ok".
+Based on x, LoPD finds another input x' that causes path deviation, where mini\httpd still returns "200 Ok", but thttpd returns "400 Bad Request".
+Fig. 9 presents another deviation example for thttpd and mini\httpd.
+The main difference comes from HOST field, which points to an executable file (/bin).
+In this case, thttpd rejects this dangerous request while mini\httpd accepts it.